student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/2-a-foundation-not-a-career/index.md

-# 2.1.
-CS Is Not Employable By Default
+# 2.2.
+A CS Degree Doesn’t Guarantee a Job

 Ask yourself, have you ever seen a job posting for a "Computer Scientist"?
 Probably not.